jaanvi-prabhakar/property-brief-homekey/README.md

 - Clear data provenance
 - Extensibility for future real-world use cases

-The result is a robust backend foundation for generating reliable **Property Briefs** from multiple, inconsistent data inputs.
+The result is a backend foundation for generating reliable **Property Briefs** from multiple, inconsistent data inputs.
+If time permits, I would add a front-end too, for a full working demo! (need 1hr)